nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Note that the following time and date formats (hh:mmam/hh:mmpm and dd-MMM-yy) are supported too.

 Invalid Examples:
-* `add someday 'Learn "artistic" sarcasm'` is invalid since double quotes should not be used.
+* `add someday 'Learn "artistic" sarcasm'`
+Note that the above is invalid since double quotes should not be used.
-* `add someday 'Read EL James' book 50 Shades of Grey'` is invalid since single quotes are used both to enclose the task name and indicate apostrophe.
+* `add someday 'Read EL James' book 50 Shades of Grey'` Note that the above is invalid since only one pair of single quotes should be used when indicating the task name.
+In this case, there is an additional single quote used to indicate apostrophe.

 <br>